Exclusive: China approves $20 billion mega petchem complex in Shandong oil hub - sources

 A representative for the project, Shandong Yulong Petrochemical, did not immediately comment.
 The NDRC did not immediately respond to a Reuters’ request for comment.

-Shandong Nanshan Group, a private aluminium smelter based in Yantai, will be the lead investor of the nearly 140 billion yuan ($20 billion) venture, and other investors include chemical group Wanhua and the Shandong provincial government, said one of the sources.

-The two sources declined to be named as they are not authorized to speak to the media.
+The two sources declined to be named as they are not authorised to speak to the media.

 The project could help cut China’s petrochemical imports but would likely worsen its surplus of refined fuel products.

-Shandong’s refining sector has become less competitive in recent years after the start-up of large integrated petrochemical projects like Hengli Petrochemical’s Dalian plant and Zhejiang Petrochemical Corp’s Zhoushan complex.
+Analysts expect the massive project to be operational around end of 2024, with revenue underpinned by petrochemicals, demand for which is more resilient than for transportation fuels that has been hit hard by the coronavirus.

+“2024 is a good market entry point for Yulong as the global petrochemical industry starts to rebound from a downcycle resulting from previous overbuilds,” said Harry Liu, consultant for downstream business for IHS Markit.

-The Yulong project will be the latest addition to China’s recent wave of petrochemical investments, which have been led by the private sector and drawn global giants like BASF BASF.DE and Exxon Mobil (XOM.N) to build complexes in the world’s top petrochemical consumer and importer.
+The Yulong project will be the latest addition to China's recent wave of petrochemical investments, which have been led by the private sector and drawn global giants like BASF and Exxon Mobil to build complexes in the world's top petrochemical consumer and importer. reut.rs/2yVgEwd

+A newcomer in the field of oil refining and petrochemicals, Yulong hired in 2018 Luo Qiang, a refinery veteran previously with state giant Sinopec, as its general manager who now heads a project team of over 500 staff, said the source.

+Last month Yulong also awarded Sinopec Engineering a 170 million yuan contract for overall design for the complex, the two sources added.
+Sinopec Engineering declined to comment.